TomSssM/MyCodewars/snippets/git-cheatsheet.md

   ...
 ```

-`HostName` should match exactly the host name that you clone repos from.
+`HostName` should match exactly the _origin_ that you clone repos from.
 For instance if you are going to clone via
 SSH from _github.yandex-team.com_ then you need to change `HostName` to:

 ```